-This small church, only 11 x 3,50 meters, was built during the centuries of the Turkish occupation of Greece.
+This small church, only 11 x 3.50 m, was built during the centuries of the Turkish occupation of Greece.
 According to the legend, it was the cemetery church of a burial ground that was situated between its location and that of Panagia Pantanassa, in Monastiraki.

 Saint Kyriaki, the Great Martyr, is a Christiansaint, who martyred under the emperor Diocletian.
 Kyriaki was born in Nicomedia to wealthy Greek parents who were devout Christians but childless.
 Unceasing in prayer they obtained a child and since she was born on Sunday, the Lord's Day, she was given the name Kyriaki, the Greek word for Sunday.